walidsa3d/cookiecutter-pyoneer/{{cookiecutter.repo_name}}/CONTRIBUTING.md

 # Contribution Guidelines

-Please ensure your pull request adheres to the following guidelines:
+Please read the Code of Conduct before contributing and make sure your pull request adheres to the following guidelines:

 - Search previous suggestions before making a new one, as yours may be a duplicate.
 - Make sure the your addition is useful before submitting.